 The School Librarian, in partnership with the Programme Coordinators, facilitates teaching academic integrity and information literacy.
-TIS students are adequately engaged through workshops and class lessons to understand and know how to acknowledge all sources used in producing a work - either by direct quotes (written or oral) or paraphrasing to avoid plagiarism which has been identified as the most common form of academic malpractice that students mostly commit when it comes to the writing of longer academic pieces (Lekanides, 2016, p.
+TIS students are engaged through workshops and class lessons to understand how to acknowledge all sources used in producing work-whether through direct quotes (written or oral) or paraphrasing-to avoid plagiarism, which has been identified as the most common form of academic malpractice that students commit, particularly in the writing of longer academic pieces (Lekanides, 2016, p.
 139).

-Based on the knowledge and skills acquired during information literacy lessons, students across all grades are required to submit assignments and projects with clearly indicated sources used and the appropriate referencing style - preferably, Harvard referencing which the school has adopted.
+Based on the knowledge and skills acquired during information literacy lessons, students across all grades are required to submit assignments and projects with clearly indicated sources and the appropriate referencing style-preferably Harvard referencing, which the school has adopted.